mewm/ghost-mariadb-docker/post.md

 # Start our application.
 This runs the CMD specified in the Dockerfiles
 $ fig up

+# If you've made changes to your theme, you can just restart the web service to update from github
+$ fig restart web
 ```
 An there you have it!
 Both commands aggregates a fair amount of output from each container, but hopefully you should see everything go pretty smoothly.
 Fig will stay open if no exit code is detected.
 You might wanna throw in a ```-d``` to run it "Detached mode".